Category: Nonfiction

 • In The Time Of The Revolution by Alan Axelrod

 In The Time Of The Revolution: Living The War Of American Independence by Alan Axelrod is a history book published in 2020.
-The United States was the first country founded on a set of ideas, agreed upon by the people in Congress, and brought to life through the sacrifices of early Americans.
-Before, nations were…
+The United States was the first country founded on a set of ideas and brought to life through the sacrifices of early Americans.
+Before, nations were formed around tribes, race, territory, conquest, or…

 • High Conflict by Amanda Ripley